Serving the Greater Detroit Region

 As a member of the Financial Services Committee, Peters has worked hard to hold the bad actors on Wall Street that caused the recession accountable.
 When corporate executives rewarded their mismanagement with taxpayer funded bailout bonuses, Peters led the fight to recoup those funds.
 And, as one of just 10 House Democrats selected to serve on the Wall Street Reform Conference Committee, Peters played a central role in shaping the toughest financial reform law since the Great Depression.
 This landmark legislation eliminates future taxpayer funded bailouts, bans the irresponsible behavior on Wall Street that caused the recession and provides common sense financial protections for regular Americans.

-Congressman Peters serves on the House Financial Services and Small Business Committees where he works to advance policies that will help Michigan's economy continue growing.
+Congressman Peters serves on the House Financial Services Committee where he works to advance policies that will help Michigan's economy continue growing.

 To learn more about Gary's latest work, click here.